floooh/oryol/code/Modules/Resource/README.md

 is not enforced anywhere, but it can help to make the required loading code simpler and more orthogonal.

-For  instance, a in a former version of the Oryol Gfx resource system, loader classes directly made use of OpenGL functionality, which means loader classes would have to be duplicated for each resource file format **and** internally supported 3D API.
+For instance, in a former version of the Oryol Gfx resource system, loader classes directly made use of OpenGL functionality, which means loader classes would have to be duplicated for each resource file format **and** internally supported 3D API.